 What are GSR certifications?

 The GSR certification program sets standards for genetic data simulation programs that are developed and used by researchers in related disciplines such as evolutionary and population genetics, bioinformatics, and genetic epidemiology.
 A GSR certified simulator ensures users that the simulator is reasonably easy to install and use, has decent documentation and support, and has been used by other researchers in the community.
-A resource can receive four certificates if it meets criteria in the areas of accessibility, documentation, application, and support, respectively.
-A GSR resource will be evaluated for each certificate (e.g. documentation) individually, but only resources which are considered certified for all four criteria are classified as "GSR certified".
+A genetic data simulator can receive four certificates if it meets criteria in the areas of accessibility, documentation, application, and support, respectively.
+A GSR simulator will be evaluated for each certificate (e.g. documentation) individually, but only simulators which are considered certified for all four criteria are classified as "GSR certified".

 GSR Certified simulators will be listed prominently on the GSR website.
-As the author of a simulation resource, having your simulator certified by GSR can
+As the author of a genetic data simulator, having your simulator certified by GSR can

-- Improve the usability and visibility of your simulator by exposing details of your resource in GSR and prepare your documentation with specified guidelines
+- Improve the usability and visibility of your simulator by exposing details of your simulator in GSR and prepare your documentation with specified guidelines

 - Help dissemination of your simulator because a user would much prefer a certified simulator to other simulators with unknown quality